behnazkhoshnood/tadig-restaurant/README.md

 - I want to add the loyality chart which is functional.

+- I want to make a logo for the restaurant.

-- Social medial profiles of Tadig restutant will be added in future.
+- Social media profiles of Tadig restutant will be added in future.

 - Use original photos with same backgrounds.